1984 Philippine constitutional plebiscite

-National and local plebiscites for the approval of the proposed constitutional amendments and local bills made by the Interim Batasang Pambansa were held on January 27, 1984 in the Philippines.
+National and local plebiscites for the approval of the proposed constitutional amendments and local bills made by the Interim Batasang Pambansa were held on January 27, 1984, in the Philippines.

 Constitutional amendments

 The majority of the Filipino people voted "Yes" to the terms and constitutional amendments.
-But several opposition politicians, like Jose Diokno and Lorenzo Tañada, called for a boycott.
+But several opposition politicians, like José W. Diokno and Lorenzo M. Tañada, called for a boycott.
 Below are the constitutional amendments as a result of the plebiscite: